One-Day Meal Plan (Gluten-Free and Vegan)

 I've spent a fair bit of time on Pinterest lately, mostly looking up new recipes to try.
 It's the giant recipe book I keep in my phone.
-I love the fact that it is so visual so I can see exactly what the finished results are like (or at least what they should be like!
+I love the fact that it is so visual and I can see exactly what the finished results are like (or at least what they should be like!
 I think we've all had some unfortunate Pinterest fails).
-I love recipes books with lots of pictures so Pinterest suits this perfectly.
+I love recipe books with lots of pictures, so Pinterest suits this perfectly.

 It's a really thick, almost solid yoghurt that is similar to Greek yoghurt and comes in small pots with fruit or plain.
-I started having the plain version with fruit, apple crumble or granola and really enjoyed it so when smoothie bowls can up in a Pinterest search yesterday; I thought it would be worth a try.
+I started having the plain version with fruit, apple crumble, or granola and really enjoyed it, so when smoothie bowls came up in a Pinterest search yesterday, I thought it would be worth a try.
 I figured that an extra thick smoothie isn't that different from yoghurt.
 I decided I would give one a try for breakfast the next day.

 Breakfast: Peanut Butter and Banana Smoothie Bowl

-I whizzed it all up in my blender and it wasn't as thick as I expected.
-Poured half into a bowl and topped with half a sliced banana, some little hoops cereal and a few cashew nuts.
+I whizzed it all up in my blender, and it wasn't as thick as I expected.
+I poured half into a bowl and topped it with half a sliced banana, some little hoops cereal, and a few cashew nuts.
 I can't remember the brand of the cereal as I've had it for a while in a Tupperware tub.
-I bought it originally for my son so it may have been from the baby food section.
+I bought it originally for my son, so it may have been from the baby food section.

-Lunch: Tofu Scramble with Chestnut Mushrooms and Cherry Tomatoes
+Lunch: Tofu Scramble With Chestnut Mushrooms and Cherry Tomatoes

-I didn't think it tasted particularly egg like but the texture and flavour was really good.
+I didn't think it tasted particularly egg-like, but the texture and flavour was really good.
 I will definitely make this again and have ordered some black salt online, as I've read that this helps to give the tofu a egg-like taste.

-Dinner - Jacket Potato with Homemade Coleslaw and Sweetcorn
+Dinner: Jacket Potato With Homemade Coleslaw and Sweet Corn

-To create the coleslaw for this recipe I finely sliced some white cabbage and red onion.
-I used a spiraliser to prepare the carrot but this could be grated instead.
+- To create the coleslaw for this recipe, I finely sliced some white cabbage and red onion.
+I used a spiraliser to prepare the carrot, but this could be grated instead.

 Questions & Answers